MinPhys/MinPhys.github.io/RiP_2025/RiP_2025-programme.md

 - Tomas Marqueno Villanueva (Edinburgh)
   - _The Mineral Brucite at High Pressures_
 - Viktoria Trautner (Oxford)
+  - _The iron spin crossover in ferropericlase and its seismic signal in the lower mantle_

 __The meeting programme will be updated following the close of abstract submissions after 3rd March.__